Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Estimators

 Use this estimated coefficient $\hat{\beta}$ to calculate new, ``updated" predictions for the potential outcomes $\hat{Y}_{\tilde{A}_1}^*$ and $\hat{Y}_{\tilde{A}_0}^*$ for each individual in the sample:

 \item Let $\hat{Y}^* = 1(T=1) \hat{Y}_{\tilde{A}_1}^* + 1(T=0) \hat{Y}_{\tilde{A}_0}^*$ be the new prediction for the observed outcome.
 Now, we can calculate

 \end{enumerate}

 To estimate the variance, researchers can either calculate influence curve based estimates or use the nonparametric bootstrap.
-The influence curve based estimates are the same as the AIPW estimator as in Section \ref{AIPW} and have the same consistently conditions.
+The influence curve based estimates are the same as the AIPW estimator as in Appendix \ref{appendix_AIPW} and have the same consistency conditions.

-If estimating $\Psi_{BATE}$, researchers can use the R package \texttt{tmle}, using $T$ as the treatment variable \cite{tmle_r_package}.
+If estimating $\Psi_{BATE}$, researchers can use the R package \texttt{tmle}, using $T$ as the binary exposure variable \cite{tmle_r_package}.
 The package will calculate the estimate as well as the standard errors based on the influence curve.